openservicebrokerapi/servicebroker/spec.md

 ### Response

-Service broker failures beyond the scope of the well-defined HTTP response codes listed above (like `410 Gone` on [Deprovisioning](#deprovisioning)) MUST return an appropriate HTTP response code (chosen to accurately reflect the nature of the failure) and a body containing a valid JSON Object (not an
+Service Broker failures beyond the scope of the well-defined HTTP response codes listed above (like `410 Gone` on [Deprovisioning](#deprovisioning)) MUST return an appropriate HTTP response code (chosen to accurately reflect the nature of the failure) and a body containing a valid JSON Object (not an